Nurse On Call Daily | Free Virtual Consultation | Text or Call : (817) 533 7676

 Cost by Treatment Goal

-Weight loss peptides (GLP-1 class): GLP-1 receptor agonists like semaglutide and tirzepatide are the most expensive category, with brand-name semaglutide (Wegovy) costing approximately $1,349 per month and tirzepatide (Zepbound) at approximately $1,060 per month at wholesale acquisition cost.
-Compounded versions of these GLP-1 medications typically range from $200 to $500 per month.
+Weight loss peptides (GLP-1 class): GLP-1 receptor agonists like semaglutide and tirzepatide are the most studied and the most expensive category.
+Brand-name semaglutide (Wegovy) costs approximately $1,349 per month at wholesale acquisition cost.
+Compounded versions typically range from $200 to $500 per month.
 At InjectCo, compounded semaglutide starts at $249/month and tirzepatide at $425/month through the BriteBody program.

-NAD+ and glutathione IV therapy: These sessions typically run $150–$400 per IV infusion at a supervised clinic, depending on dosage and administration method.
-Some patients receive monthly maintenance sessions; others do an initial series of weekly infusions.
+NAD+ and glutathione IV therapy: These sessions typically run $150-$400 per IV infusion at a supervised clinic.
+Some patients receive monthly maintenance sessions; others start with a weekly series.

-Skin peptides (GHK-Cu topical): Prescription compounded GHK-Cu topical formulas generally cost $80–$150/month depending on concentration and quantity.
+Skin peptides (GHK-Cu topical): Prescription compounded GHK-Cu topical formulas generally cost $80-$150/month.
+Injectable GHK-Cu has a separate regulatory status than topical and should be confirmed with your provider.

 Why Prices Vary Between Clinics

-In-person specialty clinics charge more — $300–$500/month — largely due to overhead costs, not necessarily better medication.
-Some of that premium buys you genuine value: hands-on guidance, in-office lab draws, and a physician who knows your face.
-Some of it is just overhead.
+In-person specialty clinics charge more, usually $300-$500/month, largely due to overhead costs, and not necessarily better medication.
+Some of that premium buys genuine value: hands-on guidance, in-office lab draws, and a physician who knows your specific case, while some of it is just overhead.

 The delivery model also matters.
 Telehealth-only providers cut costs by eliminating the brick-and-mortar component.
-That can work well for experienced patients doing self-injections at home.
-But for patients new to peptide therapy — especially those using IV formulations — an in-person supervised clinic offers a meaningful safety advantage.
+That works well for experienced patients doing self-injections at home.
+But for patients new to peptide therapy, especially those using IV formulations, an in-person supervised clinic offers a meaningful safety advantage.

-Watch for clinics that bundle peptides into expensive “wellness packages” that include supplements you don’t need.
-A transparent pricing model means you know exactly what you’re paying for before you commit.
+Watch for clinics bundling peptides into expensive wellness packages that include supplements you do not need.
+A transparent pricing model means you know exactly what you are paying for before you commit.

 Are Peptides Covered by Insurance?

-This comes up constantly, and the answer is mostly no — but there are some nuances worth knowing.
+This comes up constantly, and the answer is mostly no. But there are nuances worth knowing.

 When Insurance Might Apply